How to Create, Maintain and Manage an Intergenerational Community Garden

-For many people in Newport, Vermont, fresh produce can be hard to come by.
-That reality may seem incongruous, considering that Vermont as a state is a very green and largely rural place.
+Fresh produce can be hard to come by for many people in Newport, Vermont.
+That reality may seem incongruous, considering the state is a very green and largely rural place.

 One solution: Help people create the food they need.